jasducky/ai-agent-portfolio/README.md

 # 🧠 AI Agent Portfolio

 Welcome to my collection of intelligent AI agents designed to streamline workflows, automate repetitive tasks, and enhance productivity across various domains.
-Each agent is crafted to solve specific business challenges through smart automation and AI-powered insights.
+Each agent is crafted to solve specific business challenges through the power of artificial intelligence.

 ---

+## 👋 About Me

+I'm **Julia Druck**, an AI Strategy & Product Leader with 10+ years of experience transforming digital products across financial, insurance, and utility industries.
+As a **Certified MindStudio AI Agent Developer** and current **Chief Product Officer at Serpin**, I specialise in bridging the gap between AI technology and measurable business value.

+🎯 **My approach is simple**: while others lead with technology, I lead with outcomes.
+My product management foundation ensures every AI solution directly addresses real business challenges and delivers value that customers actually use.

+🚀 I translate complex AI capabilities into business language that executives understand, while ensuring technical teams build practical, production-ready solutions.

+✨ These AI agents represent my expertise in creating user-centric AI products that drive adoption and ROI—moving beyond proof-of-concepts to systems that deliver real business impact.

 ## 🚀 Featured AI Agents